 - How to repair relationships when harm occurs through restorative justice: Amplify RJ

-Contact us to schedule a clinic virtually or safely in-person in Sarasota County schools.
+Contact us to schedule a clinic virtually or safely in-person.

 - We have outstanding clinicians ready to teach in schools and virtually through Zoom.

 - Virtual students also benefit from live feedback from instructors.